FY2022

 11:15~12:00

-high school and university that has a great impact on the realization of transitions
+Learning at high school and university, which has a large impact on the realization of transition

-Shinichi Mizokami (President, Toin Gakuen / Professor, Toin University of Yokohama)
+Mr. Shinichi Mizokami (President, Toin Gakuen / Professor, Toin Yokohama University)

-The final report of the "Survey on Connecting Schools and Society (commonly known as the 10-Year Transition Survey)" (co-sponsored with Kawai Juku), which follows students for 10 years from the second year of high school, has been compiled.
-Variables such as learning, career, qualities and abilities are investigated from high school to university students, and empirically shows what variables had the last impact on participants in their third year of employment.
-Ultimately, we will theoretically discuss what kind of school education fosters qualities and abilities for a rapidly changing, problem-solving society.
+The final report of the “Survey Connecting Schools and Society (commonly known as the 10-Year Transition Survey)” (co-sponsored with Kawai Juku), which follows students for 10 years from the second year of high school, has been compiled.
+We will investigate variables such as learning, career, and qualities and abilities from high school to university students, and empirically show what the variables were that had an effect on participants in their third year of work.
+Ultimately, it theoretically discusses what kind of school education is to cultivate the qualities and abilities for a rapidly changing problem-solving society.

 13:00~15:00

-How can we develop "creators of a sustainable society"?
+How can we cultivate “creators of a sustainable society”?

 commentator

-Hideki Sugioka (Member, High School-University Collaboration Promotion Office, University Consortium Kyoto /
+Mr. Hideki Sugioka (Member, High School-University Collaboration Promotion Office, University Consortium Kyoto/

 Associate Professor, Faculty of Regional Management, Fukuchiyama Public University)